 7.00pm – Make myself some dinner and watch Narcos whilst waiting for 9pm to roll around.

-8.40pm – Decide to sign up for Hello Fresh with a friend’s referral code and pick some Dijon burgers, pork bibimbap and spiced salmon for the week after next.
-Promptly cancelled the subscription after placing the first order because the cost wasn’t worth it after. $9.99
+8.40pm – Decide to sign up for Hello Fresh with a friend’s referral code and pick some Dijon burgers, pork bibimbap, and spiced salmon for the week after next.
+Promptly canceled the subscription after placing the first order because the cost wasn’t worth it. $9.99

 10.00pm – Video called my mom as it’s the eve of Lunar New Year and everyone’s gathering with their families.